michael-sloma/PADKP/README.md

 * `You tell Soandso, 'Cloak of Flames 50|| hope I win it'`
 * `You tell Soandso, ' Cloak of Flames   50'`

+If the bid is for an alt or box, you need to say so, like this

+* `You tell Soandso, ' Cloak of Flames 50 alt'`
+* `You tell Soandso, ' Cloak of Flames 50 box'`

 The bid will NOT register if you send it before the auction opens, so wait until you see a !BIDS OPEN message before you send a tell.
 The bid will NOT register if you don't follow the format: the item link, then the bid.
 Only whole number bids are accepted, no fractions.

 #### Close an auction